Portland cement: Environmental effects

 Portland cement manufacture can cause environmental impacts at all stages of the process.
 These include emissions of airborne pollution in the form of dust; gases; noise and vibration when operating machinery and during blasting in quarries; consumption of large quantities of fuel during manufacture; release of CO_{2} from the raw materials during manufacture, and damage to countryside from quarrying.
-Equipment to reduce dust emissions during quarrying and manufacture of cement is widely used, and equipment to trap and separate exhaust gases are coming into increased use.
-Environmental protection also includes the re-integration of quarries into the countryside after they have been closed down by returning them to nature or re-cultivating them.
+Equipment to reduce dust emissions during quarrying and cement manufacturing is widely used, and equipment to trap and separate exhaust gases is gaining increased use.
+Environmental protection also includes the reintegration of quarries into the countryside after they have been closed, by returning them to nature or re-cultivating them.

 Portland cement is caustic, so it can cause chemical burns.
-The powder can cause irritation or, with severe exposure, lung cancer, and can contain a number of hazardous components, including crystalline silica and hexavalent chromium.
+The powder can cause irritation or, with severe exposure, lung cancer, and can contain several hazardous components, including crystalline silica and hexavalent chromium.
 Environmental concerns are the high energy consumption required to mine, manufacture, and transport the cement, and the related air pollution, including the release of the greenhouse gas carbon dioxide, dioxin, NO_{x}, SO2, and particulates.
 Production of Portland cement contributes about 10% of world carbon dioxide emissions.
 The International Energy Agency has estimated that cement production will increase by between 12 and 23% by 2050 to meet the needs of the world's growing population.
-There are several ongoing researches targeting a suitable replacement of Portland cement by supplementary cementitious materials.
+There are several ongoing types of research targeting a suitable replacement of Portland cement by supplementary cementitious materials.

 Epidemiologic Notes and Reports Sulfur Dioxide Exposure in Portland Cement Plants, from the Centers for Disease Control, states:

 An independent research effort of AEA Technology to identify critical issues for the cement industry today concluded the most important environment, health and safety performance issues facing the cement industry are atmospheric releases (including greenhouse gas emissions, dioxin, NO_{x}, SO_{2}, and particulates), accidents, and worker exposure to dust.

 The CO_{2} associated with Portland cement manufacture comes mainly from four sources: